yangju-90/heat_disparity_zhengzhou/README.md

+# Neighborhood Disparities in Land Surface Temperature and the Role of the Built Environment: Evidence from a Major Chinese City

+This repository contains the analytical dataset and Stata code used for the research paper:

+> **“Neighborhood Disparities in Land Surface Temperature and the Role of the Built Environment: Evidence from a Major Chinese City”**
+>
-Analytical dataset and code for paper “Neighborhood Disparities in Land Surface Temperature and the Role of the Built Environment: Evidence from a Major Chinese City”, Authored by Yang Ju (Nanjing University), Huiyan Shang (Nanjing University), Jiangang Xu (Nanjing University), Yu Huang (Nanjing University), Jinglu Song (Xi'an Jiaotong-Liverpool University), Yiwen Wang (Najing University), Ying Liang (Nanjing University), Maryia Bakhtsiyarava (Drexel University).
+> **Authored By:** Yang Ju (Nanjing University), Huiyan Shang (Nanjing University), Jiangang Xu (Nanjing University), Yu Huang (Nanjing University), Jinglu Song (Xi'an Jiaotong-Liverpool University), Yiwen Wang (Nanjing University), Ying Liang (Nanjing University), Maryia Bakhtsiyarava (Drexel University).

-For questions, contact Yang Ju (yangju90@nju.edu.cn)
+***

+## Overview

+This project investigates how neighborhood characteristics and the built environment contribute to variations in Land Surface Temperature (LST) within a major Chinese city.
+The goal is to provide evidence-based insights into urban heat islands and environmental justice.

+## Repository Contents

+The repository is structured as follows: